AKSHIT-TRIPATHI/CodeNest/README.md

 # 🚀 CodeNest: Offline Task & Code Manager

+# just updated the CodeNest to CodeNest2.0 which is more faster in compiling code and having smoother UI

 **CodeNest** is an all-in-one **offline task manager** and **code compiler** that lets developers stay focused and productive without needing an internet connection.
 It's designed for students, hobbyists, and professionals who want to manage projects, track time, write & compile code—all in one place!

 Link to download zip: https://www.dropbox.com/scl/fi/sgz8me7y2rlty4m9skxj7/CodeNest2.0.zip?rlkey=v9i79vvtq334lgczdp7jfl12z&st=clb09p0x&dl=0